 A way to drive down the price is to stay just outside of the centre where prices are higher.
 The compromise is that you won’t be in the heat of the action, but getting the metro or a bus into the centre is easy enough.

 Accommodation will be one of the biggest expenses during your stay and this is a great way to keep costs down if you’re on a budget.

-I’ve included several hostels and hotels you should consider staying at during your trip to Rotterdam in the table below.
+I’ve included several hostels you should consider staying at during your trip to Rotterdam in the table below.

 Cost of Travel in Rotterdam